Home

 It's important to note that, unlike many tend to believe, Bitcoin is not really an anonymous cryptocurrency.
 Besides dusting attacks, there are many companies, research labs, and governmental agencies performing blockchain analyses in an attempt to deanonymize blockchain networks.

 While the Bitcoin blockchain is nearly impossible to hack or disrupt, the wallets often present a significant point of concern.
-Typically, you don't provide personal information when creating a new wallet or address, so you can't prove theft if some hacker gains access to your coins – and even if you could, that would be useless.
+Typically, you don't provide personal information when creating a new wallet or address, so you can't prove theft if some hacker gains access to their coins – and even if they could, that would be useless.

 When you hold cryptocurrencies in a personal wallet, you are acting as your own bank.
-There is nothing you can do if your wallet gets hacked or your lose your private keys.
+There is nothing you can do if your wallet gets hacked or you lose your private keys.

 Privacy and security are getting more and more valuable every day, not only for the ones that have something to hide but for all of us.
 And those are particularly valuable for cryptocurrency traders and investors.